 For the other regions, I only found skippered charter boats or tours – which considerably increase the budget.

-Other options for bareboats: Pittwater and the Hawkesbury River, Melbourne (Port Phillip Bay), the Gold Coast’s Broadwater, Lake Macquarie, Lady Musgrave.
+Other options for bareboat charters in Australia: Pittwater and the Hawkesbury River, Melbourne (Port Phillip Bay), the Gold Coast’s Broadwater, Lake Macquarie, Lady Musgrave.

-Keep in mind that bareboats are restricted to smooth waters, and you cannot go offshore, so you’ll need to choose a destination close to the mainland.
+Keep in mind that with a bareboat charter in Australia, you are restricted to smooth waters, and you cannot go offshore.
+You will need to choose a destination close to the mainland.

-3. How to find a charter boat in Australia
+3. How to find a bareboat charter in Australia

 Google Search is always a good start.
-If you’re looking to sail a popular destination like the Whitsundays or Sydney Harbour, you’ll get relevant results straight away with the keywords “bareboat + destination”.
+If you are looking to sail a popular destination like the Whitsundays or Sydney Harbour, you will get relevant results straight away with the keywords “bareboat + destination”.